 Whilst you may secure a role with your overseas teaching qualification you will be classed as ‘unqualified’ until you have gained QTS in the UK.
 Therefore, to continue to work as a teacher in the UK you will need Qualified Teacher Status (QTS).
 We encourage all overseas trained teachers to gain QTS.

-If you are a qualified teacher from a country in the European Economic Area (EEA), Australia, Canada, New Zealand or the USA, you can apply to the Teaching Regulations Agency for QTS without undertaking further training or assessment in England.
-Application forms can be found at https://www.gov.uk/guidance/qualified-teacher-status-qts.
+If you are a qualified teacher from a country in the Europe (EU), Iceland, Lichtenstein, Norway, Switzerland, Australia, Canada, New Zealand or the USA, you can apply to the Teaching Regulations Agency for QTS without undertaking further training or assessment in England.
+Information on requirements and application forms can be found at https://www.gov.uk/guidance/qualified-teacher-status-qts.

 If you are qualified from any other country and are already employed in a school in Enfield as a teacher you can find out more about gaining QTS on https://getintoteaching.education.gov.uk/explore-my-options/overseas-applicants.
 Alternatively, you can contact the Get into Teaching line on: 0800 389 2500.

-Once you have secured employment with us, if you’re from outside the EEA and require a visa your school will apply on your behalf for sponsorship.
+Once you have secured employment with us, if you’re not a UK, Irish citizens or covered by the EU Settlement Scheme, and require a visa your school will apply on your behalf for sponsorship.
 This is not transferable and will allow you to work only in the school that has employed you.

 You will also need to apply for a UK visa at the same time as you apply for your work permit.
 There is likely to be an application fee for this.

 It is likely that you will be applying for a UK visa that will be allocated under the points based immigration system.
 All visa applicants including overseas trained teachers must pass a points assessment before they are given permission to enter or remain in the UK.

 The system has five tiers, which are different routes to employment, training or studying in the UK.
 Below are the most relevant to the teacher workforce: